drmovi/phpstan-laravel-module-boundaries/README.md

 ```

 - `laravel-module.path`: The path to your modules directory relative to the project root
-- `phpstan-laravel-module-boundries.shared`: Array of module names that are considered "shared" and can be imported by any module
+- `phpstan-laravel-module-boundaries.shared`: Array of module names that are considered "shared" and can be imported by any module

 ### 2. PHPStan Configuration